Big Nate: Lives It Up: Plot

 During social studies, Nate's teacher Ms. Godfrey finds Breckenridge's desk covered with drawings and graffiti and forces him and Nate to clean it up, oblivious that Randy Betancourt and his posse did it and framed Nate and Breckenridge.
 However, she doesn't give them detentions, allowing them to go to the Doodler's meeting after school. during the meeting, Breckenridge shows interest in a painting of flowers made by an artist named Granny Peppers.
 The gang also expresses curiousness for Granny Peppers' paintings, the fact being that one was sold for $2,000,000.

 While on the way home, Nate and his gang try to think about how Granny Peppers got her nickname, culminating in Breckenridge recalling a nickname he had when he was younger - Bobby.
 At this, Nate immediately recognizes the name AND Breckenridge.
-As it turns out, when Nate was in preschool, a kid named Bobby used to pick on him.
+As it turns out, when Nate was in preschool, a kid named Bobby used to pick on him for months.
 This "Bobby" person was none other than Breckenridge.
 Upon realizing as much, Nate snaps at Breckenridge and walks off.

 When Nate gets home, he is visited by Dee Dee, who wants to know what just happened.
 As Nate explains everything, Dee Dee asks Nate to forgive Breckenridge.
 When he is unsure, Dee Dee invites Breckenridge into Nate's room.
-Nate tells Breckenridge that the reason he didn't connect with him was the fact that they have little in common, but befriends him after Dee Dee points out that she likes cats, figure skating, and egg salad, things Nate despises very much, yet he's still friends with her.
+Nate tells Breckenridge that the reason he didn't connect with him was that they have little in common, but befriends him after Dee Dee points out that she likes cats, figure skating, and egg salad, things Nate despises very much, yet he's still friends with her.

 Now officially considering Breckenridge a friend, Nate includes him in his scavenger hunt team.
 During the day of the centennial, 5 teams, including Nate's and Gina's, are in instructed to find 12 items relating to the school's history.
 The first item on Nate's list is a desk with an inkwell, which they find in the English room due to Breckenridge recognizing a spider plant in one of the desks.
 Eventually, they make to their 12th and final item- something that will improve PS.
 38.